bitwit/bitwit.ca/src/render/blog/2018-06-01-adventures-in-mvvm-with-rxswift.html.md

 The second problem seems to have no ideal solution.
 I've tried two solutions now:

 1. If `textfield.isFirstResponder == true`, then I didn't update the textfield since I could assume it's up to date.
 This seemed like the easiest solution to not fighting UIKit.
-However, I've realized since posting this blog earlier today that this causes the currenlty editing cell to ignore edit changes during Undo/Redo.
+However, I've realized since posting this blog earlier today that this causes the current editing cell to ignore changes during Undo/Redo.
 2. My current solution is to not update the textfield from its delegate methods.
-If `textfield.isFirstResponder == true` when the model updates then I copy the previous `textfield.selectedRange` over and nudge it in the appropriate direction so that cursor position is maintained while actively typing.
+If `textfield.isFirstResponder == true` then when the model updates I copy the previous `textfield.selectedRange` over and nudge it in the appropriate direction.
+This way the cursor position is maintained while actively typing.

 This goes to show some of the nuanced challenges of RxCocoa extensions when you dig in deeper.